Symptoms related to sleep (eg, insomnia, sleep apnea,

 Laboratory tests

-The choice of laboratory studies depends on the mechanism of the stroke and on whether the arterial or the venous system is involved.
-Studies may include the following:
+the stroke and on whether the arterial or the venous system is involved.

 -